marisolpalmero/GREEN-bof/BoFAgenda.md

 - "A centralized approach to network energy management" o Juniper Candidate to present (Tony Li)
-- "A distributed approach to network energy management"
+- "A distributed approach to network energy management" Recommend Luis/Emile to present
+- use cases
+- requirements

 Marisol Palmero/Jan Lindblad are volunteer to present (subject to change speakers to other authors for the poweff/philatelist/sustainability-insights drafts)
 - metrics
 - framework
 - considering to address GAPs considered part of new WG focus and outside of the EMAN work.

+Recommend Benoit/Med/Oscar/ChenGen/Qin to present
+- EMAN Comparision analysis
+- Terminology and defintion
+- Power measurement at component level and device level